Month: August 2019

 Types of Work Orders

 There are multiple types of maintenance work orders.
-Depending on the organization, maintenance work orders generally fall into one of the following categories:
+Depending on the organization, they generally fall into one of the following categories:

 Lifecycle of a Maintenance Work Order